jc98924/spotify_audio_features/README.md

 For classification problems, the metric used to score the model is very important.
 Given that my product is geared towards upcoming producers, I felt that recall was way more important than precision since it's completely expected for a new producer to grind and produce a lot of tracks that go unrecognized.
 Being able to capture all of the successes is more valuable than making the correct predictions.
 However, precision should not be completely ignored as time is a finite resource.
 After some consideration, I settled on using F**β**  (with **β**  = 2) which essentially gives recall twice the importance of precision.

-After cross-validating my data across a range of models, the Random Forest Classifier gave me the best validation F**β** score.
-After tuning the hyperparameters via RandomizedGridSearchCV on the train/validate set, the test-set F**β** score came out to be **59.49%**.
+After performing a 10-fold cross-validation on the dataset across a range of models, the Random Forest Classifier gave me the best validation F**β** score.
+After tuning the hyperparameters via RandomizedSearchCV, the F**β** score came out to be **59.49%**.

 As shown in the confusion matrix below, the model predicted a fair amount of songs to be hits that were actually not hits.
 On the other hand, it did manage to capture a good percentage of the successes.